 The fleets that tanker companies employ have several fundamental implications.

-VLCCs are generally more in demand for Asian routes.
-Recently, the ban on the US exporting oil was lifted.
-The infrastructure of US ports does not support large tankers.
-Only small tankers, especially Aframax, will be in demand in this region.
+VLCCs are generally more in demand for longer routes, especially when transporting oil to Asian countries.
+China, one of the largest importers of oil, imports oil mostly through VLCCs.
+The US export oil ban was lifted at the end of December 2015.
+The infrastructure of US ports doesn’t support large tankers.
+Only small tankers, especially Aframax, are in demand in this region.

 VLCCs transport almost twice the amount of oil in a single trip as compared to Suezmax vessels.
 These vessels attract higher day rates as compared to smaller vessels but are also costlier with higher fixed costs.

 3Q tanker rates

 The third quarter wasn’t very good for tanker rates.
 In August 2016, the middle of the third quarter, tanker rates dropped to some of their lowest levels.
 Suezmax rates fell to as low as $4,000 per day.
 Rates recovered quickly and average September Suezmax rates were 71% higher than average rates in August.

 The quarter was worse for smaller vessels, as average rates in the third quarter compared to the previous quarter were down 54% and 51% for Suezmax and Aframax, respectively.
 VLCC rates were down 30% in the third quarter compared to the previous quarter.